-Through the process of producing this strategy, we assessed what flood damage would be avoided to residential properties, industry and commercial premises against the cost of carrying out works for each shortlisted options over the strategy period.
+Through the process of producing this strategy, we assessed what flood damage would be avoided to residential properties, industry and commercial premises against the cost of carrying out works for each shortlisted option over the strategy period.

-The flood damage avoided by continuing with flood risk management has a much greater value than the cost of carrying out works, which means there is significant benefit in continuing with managing flood risk for the strategy areas.
+The flood damage avoided by continuing with flood risk management has a much greater value than the cost of carrying out works, which means there is significant benefit in continuing with managing flood risk for the strategy area.
+This financial benefit exists in addition to the social, cultural and environmental reasons to continue to protect this area.
+While all options we considered would help us avoid a significant amount of damage, the options that include the introduction of structures to the beach resulted in the highest return on investment in terms of flood risk protection.

 The second element of the economic assessment was to look at any potential for added value.
-Some of the options that were shortlisted, especially those that include the introduction of structures in some way could present opportunities for added value in addition to the flood risk elements of the strategy.
-For example, rock structures may form the basis for a pier, thereby creating new attractive space for local businesses.
-Added value would require additional funding as we are unable to use government flood risk management funds (Grant in Aid) for direct investment outside the scope of flood risk management measures.
-However, with the right partnership funding GiA may be used to "match fund" to support a range of additions for this coastline like a marina or lagoons that could offer an attract tourism destinations along the Lincolnshire coast.
+Some of the options that were shortlisted, in some way could present opportunities for added value in addition to the flood risk elements of the strategy.
+For example, rock structures (long breakwater arms) may form the basis for a pier, thereby creating new attractive space for local amenity.
+Added value would require additional funding as we are unable to use government flood risk management funds (Grant in Aid or GiA) for direct investment outside the scope of flood risk management measures.
+However, with the right partnership funding GiA may be used to "match fund" to support a range of additions for this coastline like a marina or lagoons that could offer and attract tourism destinations along the Lincolnshire coastline.

 A final key element to our economic assessment of each option was to look at the funding required to deliver each option.
-While our current annual beach nourishment campaign is affordable, as outlined previously, it is likely the costs will rise significantly as the impact of climate change Visualisation of what structures may look like increases.
-While introducing structures to the beach would incur a large cost upfront, it could reduce the frequency and volumes of sand required for beach nourishment.
-This is why funding requirements have to be considered over the full 100-year strategy for each of the options.
-In addition to this economic assessment, our environmental specialists worked together with partners including Natural England, Historic England, and Lincolnshire Wildlife Trust to assess the potential environmental impacts (both positive and negative) of the preferred strategy approach of introducing structures in combination with continued nourishment.
+While our current annual beach nourishment campaign is affordable, as outlined previously, it is likely the costs will rise significantly as the impact of climate change increases.
+Although introducing structures to the beach would incur a large cost upfront, it could reduce the frequency and volumes of sand required for beach nourishment.
+The large upfront investment needed for the introduction of structures will need to be secured through government funding as well as thirdparty contributions.
+Under current government funding rules, we must justify any flood risk management project by demonstrating that the benefits of the project outweigh the cost.
+This benefit is usually expressed through damage avoided, as well as a range of other factors.
+We have demonstrated that the benefits of this strategy far outweigh the costs associated.
+Although this means that we can justifiably request a large sum of government funding, there is no guarantee that we would receive this funding.
+Flood risk management competes with a number of other high priority issues for government funding, and as such we cannot assume that central government will make funding available for the strategy delivery.

+The strategy team will therefore continue to encourage third-party contributions from partners and businesses in the strategy area.

+In addition to this economic assessment, our environmental specialists worked together with partners including Natural England, Historic England and Lincolnshire Wildlife Trust to assess the potential environmental impacts (both positive and negative) of the preferred strategy approach of introducing structures in combination with continued nourishment.